 - 12. Student Complaints and Students Grievances See LRSC Policy 800.31. - 13.
 Residence Hall Association (RHA) - a.
 The RHA is the residence hall governance association.
 The RHA meets on a regular basis throughout the academic year.
 This association provides an opportunity for student input concerning residence hall programming, rules and policies.
 All residents are eligible to serve as representatives to the RHA.
 Students are encouraged to participate in this opportunity and to be involved in their own environment and governance.
 The RHA operates under a constitution, is recognized by the Student Senate and fulfills all requirements of recognized campus organizations. - b.
-See Section 1400.04 for the RHA Constitution. - 14.
-Immunization Requirements documentation of immunity against meningococcal disease.
+See Section 1400.04 for the RHA Constitution.

+14. Immunization Requirements

+All Students ages 21 and younger residing in campus housing must provide documentation of immunity against meningococcal disease.
 Exemptions may be provided upon application if; (a) immunization is contraindicated by medical conditions; or (b) a student's beliefs preclude participation in an immunization program.